Numerical Methods

 General Tips

-As for your reference, and configured as defaults, the Berkeley LCS Tutorials used RK4
+As for your reference, and configured as defaults, the Berkeley LCS Tutorials used RK4 for advection.

-by them, originating from [Lekien2005], which has higher performance by solving a 64×64 linear system using the function values, gradients, and mixed partial derivatives at its eight corners, which is in future development plan for Py3DFTLE
+The velocity fields were interpolated with tricubic-FL by them, originating from [Lekien2005], which has higher performance by solving a 64×64 linear system using the function values, gradients, and mixed partial derivatives at its eight corners, which is in future development plan for Streamcenter+ with high priority.

-was employed by them from the equation, supposing the mesh is sufficiently refined.
+Although not detailed, grad_order=2 was employed by them from the equation, supposing the mesh is sufficiently refined.

 Please always notice that, although providing much better numerical precision and looks cool in papers, high-order methods could be resource-consuming, even several hundred times.